Davey Havok

-Havok is an outspoken advocate of the straight edge lifestyle and veganism.
+Havok is an advocate of the straight edge lifestyle and veganism.

 Early life

 Havok was born David Paden Passaro, in Rochester, New York on November 20, 1975.
 He is of Italian ancestry.

 When Havok was age 5, his father died, and he and his mother moved from Rochester to Sacramento, California to be closer to family.
 His mother remarried and Havok took on the surname of his stepfather (Marchand), and was enrolled in Catholic school through eighth grade.
 The family moved to Ukiah, California in the late 1980s, where he graduated from Ukiah High School in 1993.

 Following high school, Havok attended University of California, Berkeley.
 Following his sophomore year, his career with AFI started, and Havok did not return to the university.